magic-lantern/chb-code-sample/GalleryAPI/README.md

     source activate smart
     conda list --export

+### To run application and unittests

+By default application runs on port 5000 and binds to all IP addresses on current host.

+    python app_gallery.py

+To run unit tests

+    python app_gallery_tests.py

 ## Developer notes
 Since I'm using SQLAlchemy automap to generate classes from database introspection, it appears that:
 1. I cannot use Flask's paginate() function. http://stackoverflow.com/questions/18468887/flask-sqlalchemy-pagination-error